parthivrmenon/aws_saa/26_aws_security_and_encryption.md

 - newer than SSM Parameter Store
 - force rotation of secrets every 'x' days
 - automate generation of secrets using Lambda
-- integrates with more services like Amazon RDS (MySQL, Postgres, Aurora) , DocumentDB, Redshift etc.
+- has native integration with services like:
+    * Amazon RDS (MySQL, Postgres, Aurora)
+    * DocumentDB
+    * Redshift
 - Secrets are encrypted using KMS
 ## AWS Secrets Manager - Multi-Region Secrets
 - replicates secrets across regions